sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             try
             {
-                // Deletes the sender domain of the reseller child based on the childAuthKey and domainName passed apiInstance.DeleteChildDomain(childAuthKey, domainName);
+                // Delete the sender domain of the reseller child based on the childAuthKey and domainName passed apiInstance.DeleteChildDomain(childAuthKey, domainName);
             }
             catch (Exception e)